hanabi/hanabi.github.io/docs/extras/save_clues.md

 - If the next player will not immediately misplay, then sometimes you can give the *Play Clue* to the next card first.
 - The other players on the team are expected to realize what is going on and help out by immediately giving a *Fix Clue* to the *Prompted* player before they misplay.

-### The Fake Save

-- We are only allowed to perform *Save Clues* on specific cards and in specific ways, as outlined in [level 1](level_1.md#save-clues).
-For example, we all agree that we must save 5's with number 5.
-- In some specific circumstances, the team will have only one clue available and multiple cards must be saved with a single clue.
-In this situation, to prevent losing the game (or losing a currently-playable card), it is permissible to *Lie* to the next player and perform a *Fake Save* (e.g. a non-legal *Save Clue*).
-- After a *Fake Save*, the player receiving the clue will mark their chop card as something other than what it really is.
-Thus, this move commits the team to giving a *Fix Clue* to repair the *Lie* at some point in the future.
-- For example, in a 3-player game:
-  - Alice has 1 clue available.
-  - Bob has a red 5 on chop, followed by a red 4.
-The other copy of the red 4 is in the discard pile, so there are two critical cards in a row.
-  - Alice is not allowed to save the red 5 with a red clue, because then it would look like a *Save Clue* on a red 4.
-  - However, if Alice clues number 5 to Bob, then he will discard the red 4.
-  - Thus, Alice performs a *Fake Save* on both red cards by cluing red.
-  - Bob will mark his chop as the red 4, so the team will have to give him a number 5 clue as a *Fix Clue* at some point in the future.
-At that point, Bob will be surprised, but he will be able to retroactively see that Alice was in a very tight spot and had to give a *Fake Save*.
-- Note that normally, *Fake Saves* are **only allowed as a last resort**.
-If there is some other line that would "work" or be safe without a *Fake Save*, then players have to prefer that.
-Subsequently, *Fake Saves* are extremely rare.